Joshua-Abok/rag_apk/README.md

 * A valid OpenAI API key (set in environment variable `OPENAI_API_KEY`)

 ## Installation
-1. Clone the repo and switch to the `dev` branch:
+1. Clone the repo and be sure you're on the `main` branch:

    ```bash
    git clone https://github.com/Joshua-Abok/rag_apk